Clinical Medical Assisting student hits the re-set button

 Charlotte spent a year at her parents’ home.
 She repeated a simple routine: Eat, sleep, work.
 In April 2018, she moved to her sister’s house in Hanford.
 “I was unemployed, but I helped clean my sister’s house, tended to our garden and tried to make sure dinner was on the table for her and her husband and son.”

-As fate might have it, Charlotte saw a TV commercial for SJVC’s Clinical Medical Assisting (CMA) program that carried the message that it is never too late to start a new career.
+As fate might have it, Charlotte saw a TV commercial for SJVC’s Medical Assisting program that carried the message that it is never too late to start a new career.
 Charlotte used to be very good at starting new jobs.
 Could she still be?

 “It was a ‘You’re never too old’ kind of thing, and I felt like the woman in the commercial was talking directly to me,” says Charlotte.
 She made the appointment to check it out on the Hanford campus.

 “It felt good from the get-go,” she says.
 But then she realized there was an entrance exam.
 “It was a timed test, basic math and all this stuff you haven’t done since you were in high school.
 I thought, ‘OMG, I will totally fail.’
 I didn’t get to finish the test…. but I still passed with high scores!”
 She enrolled for the next Clinical Medical Assisting program start date.

 “Sitting in class for the first time was a little nerve-wracking, but the teachers were awesome, and the Dean was super helpful, too.
 And, as long as I’m doing something I love to do, I was willing to make the adjustments.”